International and European Applicants: FAQs

 How can I meet the English language requirements of my offer?

 Test centres are now opening again in many countries – make sure you check any availability in your country.
-If your test centre is still closed, here are some alternatives to IELTS that we accept:
+If your test centre is still closed, we accept TOEFL iBT Special Home Edition which can be taken online in your own home in many countries around the world.

-Check the alternative language tests accepted by the University on our website – if you still have questions about your qualification please contact us.
+Check the alternative language tests accepted by the University on our website – if you still have questions about your English language qualification please contact us.

 Do you accept any online English language tests?